abm89/asa-ipsec-go/README.md

 `go run ipsec.go`

+Password Generator forked from: https://github.com/sethvargo/go-password

+It can be installed like this:

+`$ go get -u github.com/sethvargo/go-password/password`

 Optionally, you can build `ipsec.go` into an executable:

 `go build ipsec.go`

-Password Generator forked from: https://github.com/sethvargo/go-password